 I hear the word compounding all the time, and only recently, I truly understood what it meant.

-So in as little words as possible, here is my explanation of what Compounding means in relation to money and interest.
+So in as few words as possible, here is my explanation of what Compounding means in relation to money and interest.

 Compounding is basically when the interest you earn on your balance in a bank or share-dealing account is reinvested, earning you more interest, which is also being reinvested.
 Money does truly, make money.